It’s amazing how some simple things in life can make us feel. Like the basic act of cleaning up and de-cluttering your home, for instance.

 This same goes for the drawers, as is every other area of your home prone to clutter – the basement or garage, perhaps, your home office maybe etc.

-Our physical wellbeing determines a lot how we think and feel inside.
+Our physical wellbeing determines a lot about how we think and feel inside.
 All those things your nutritionist keeps warning you about will cause you to pack up the pounds, rob you of energy and ultimately lead to health issues.

 Diet and exercise should be part and parcel of your spring cleaning efforts.
 Diet is probably the wrong word here as this is a term you should purge from your vocab.
 Opt for natural foods over processed, fruits and vegetables over succulent steak servings five nights a week, homemade over takeout.